TheAimMeister/ChangeRobloxFont/README.md

-# ChangeRobloxFont
+# Roblox Font Changer
-A little script that I wrote in python 3.7.4 that runs a code that replaces the font automatically.
+A little script that I wrote in python 3.8.3 that runs a code that replaces Roblox's font automatically each time I open the file.
 I mainly made it for Phantom Forces, but you can use every font used within the roblox directory.
 Alternatively, you can also change it for Phantom Forces first, as the program will create a backup of Roblox's original font

 a Python package called "PyInstaller" has been used to create the .exe file

 # Requirements
-Windows
+Windows only
    - can run the .exe without python installed; Or one can install python to run the python file instead.
    - the .exe file may generate a windows safescreen warning as there's no digital signature

-note: I don't own a MacOs or Linux, so I have no clue if they're compatible.

 # Current Errors
-Error code 480 (description unknown at this point, halting a fix.)
+None

 # Download the correct version at:
 https://github.com/TheAimMeister/ChangeRobloxFont/releases